-Riverside Premises Liability Attorney
+Riverside Premises Liability Lawyers

 Examples of premises injury cases include slip-trip-and-fall accidents, dog attacks, fires, swimming pool accidents, or assaults that occur due to inadequate security or lighting.
 These types of dangerous conditions could exist in a range of properties from malls and supermarkets to apartment complexes, sports facilities and government buildings.

-The experienced Riverside premises liability lawyers at BISNAR CHASE have successfully handled numerous injury claims on behalf of victims and their families.
+The experienced Riverside personal injury attorneys at Bisnar Chase have successfully handled numerous injury claims on behalf of victims and their families.
 We have experience handling a variety of claims against individuals, entities, property owners and even large corporations whose negligence caused our clients serious injury or harm.

 Often, liability in such cases is determined based on who has the right to control the property.
 In other cases, several parties could be held liable.
 Identifying the negligent or responsible parties in a premises liability case can be a big part of the challenge.

 For example, if a broken stair presents a tripping hazard, the property owner should make every effort to fix it promptly.
 In the interim, he or she should put up a visible cautionary sign at the staircase warning people about the dangerous condition there.

-Elements of a Premises Liability Claim
+How to Prove Fault in a Premises Liability Claim

 Under premises liability law, a business owner or a property owner can be held liable for injuries that have occurred on their properties.
 As with any personal injury case, the element of negligence plays a significant part in a premises liability case.
 A plaintiff must prove several elements in order to receive compensation.

 This duty of care could vary depending on the status of the person visiting the property.
 Also, the plaintiff must show that the property owner and/or manager breached this duty of care that was owed to him or her.

-For example, if a supermarket employee failed to clean up spilled laundry detergent in one of the aisles or failed to warn customers about the spill by putting cones or tape around the spill, then it would be foreseeable that the failure to clean up the spill would cause an injury to a customer walking down the aisle.
+For example, if a supermarket employee failed to clean up spilled laundry detergent, ice cubes on the floor or water in one of the aisles or failed to warn customers about the spill by putting cones or tape around the spill, then it would be foreseeable that the failure to clean up the spill would cause an injury to a customer walking down the aisle.